After comparing full-service movers online, Kallie hired Colonial Van Lines to handle her 1,100-mile relocation.

 - Loss and damage: Nothing got lost or damaged on Kallie’s move

 - Would Kallie use Colonial Van Lines again?
-Kallie will probably use a different moving company next time she moves
+Kallie will probably use a different moving company next time she moves, mainly due to persistent communication issues

 Kallie’s move in a nutshell